 Credit card issuers and banks (like Chase, American Express, and subprime lenders) widely adopted online pre-qualification tools in recent years.

-This tool was designed to prevent a consumer from applying blindly, receiving a hard inquiry on their report, and then being denied anyway (a negative experience for both the user and the bank brand).
+This tool was designed to prevent a consumer from applying blindly, receiving a hard inquiry on their report, and then being denied anyway—a negative experience for both the user and the bank brand.

 From the consumer's perspective, the pre-qualification tool offers several distinct advantages:

 While the "soft pull" aspect is good for a consumer's credit score, the pre-qualification tool has been devastating for affiliate conversion rates.
-Real-world data shows a massive drop in approvals and completed applications: conversion rates that were once around
+Real-world data shows a massive drop in approvals and completed applications: conversion rates that were once around 20-30% have plummeted to as low as 2-3%.

-The fundamental problem is this: The tool introduces a stage where applicants can back out of the deal if the terms are not what they expected, a process known as "self-denial."
+The fundamental problem is this: the tool introduces a stage where applicants can back out of the deal if the terms are not what they expected, a process known as "self-denial."

 In the past, without a pre-qualification tool, applying for a card meant an immediate commitment.
 The user would fill out the full application, agree to a hard credit inquiry, and the bank would approve or deny them.